Ex-Employee Drama: Responding to the Tantrum

 The way you handle both the termination and the aftermath sets the tone for how you expect your employees to treat the event.
 It is not going to be productive to speak negatively, or engage in negative conversation, about this person after she is gone.
 What will get you the outcome you want is to pull your remaining team close and refocus their efforts on the work they are doing.

 Sometimes, however, the method outlined above is simply not enough.
-There are certain scenarios where taking additional action steps is appropriate.
+There are certain scenarios where taking additional steps may be appropriate.
 For instance, all CEDR members receive a Confidentiality and Non-Disclosure Agreement (CNDA), which protects certain confidential information like pricing lists and patient names.
 Many of these items are also protected by HIPAA.
 If you become aware of either a HIPAA violation or a violation of your CNDA (which is very limited), you’ll likely need to address that behavior.
 In other scenarios, you may become aware that this employee is pursuing legal action against you, in which case, you will want to seek local counsel.
 However, if you are wanting to take action to simply stop a former employee from speaking with current employees or are thinking about pursuing a long-shot defamation claim, your time and energy are probably best spent on other things.

 Trust me, the other employees know she’s a mess.
 Let it go for a bit more and see if the ex-employee will get exhausted, like a child throwing a tantrum in a grocery store.
 Sooner or later the ex-employee is going to notice that people do not care for the screaming and the antics.
 Take away your energy from it, and the other person will burn out.